ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Experiments

 \subsection{Generalized Cross-Polytope certification ($\ell_1$ and $\elllambda$-norm certificates)}

-To investigate $\ell_1$-ball vs. $\elllambda$-generalized cross-polytope certification via Uniform smoothing, we compare \ANCER to the $\ell_1$ state-of-the-art results from \textsc{RS4A}~\cite{yang2020randomized}.
+To investigate $\ell_1$-ball vs. $\elllambda$-generalized cross-polytope certification via Uniform smoothing, we compare \ANCER to the $\ell_1$ state-of-the-art results from \textsc{RS4A}~\citep{yang2020randomized}.
 While the authors of the original work report best certified accuracy based on 15 networks trained at different $\sigma$ levels between $0.15$ and $3.5$ on CIFAR-10 (WideResNet40) and ImageNet (ResNet50) and due to limited computational resources, we perform the analysis on a subset of those networks with $\sigma=\{0.25, 0.5, 1.0\}$.
 We reproduce the results in~\cite{yang2020randomized} as closely as possible, with details of the training procedure presented in Appendix~\ref{app:training_l1}.
-Figure~\ref{fig:l1} shows the top-1 certified accuracy as a function of the $\ell_1$ radius (top) and of the $\elllambda$-norm proxy radius (bottom) for \textsc{RS4A}, and Table~\ref{tab:l1} shows an overview $ACR$ at various $\ell_1$ radii, as well as $\ell_1$ $ACR$ and $\elllambda$ $\avgradproxy$.
+Figure~\ref{fig:l1} shows the top-1 certified accuracy as a function of the $\ell_1$ radius (top) and of the $\elllambda$-norm proxy radius (bottom) for \textsc{RS4A}, and Table~\ref{tab:l1} shows an overview of the certified accuracy at various $\ell_1$ radii, as well as $\ell_1$ $ACR$ and $\elllambda$ $\avgradproxy$.
 As with the ellipsoid case, we notice that \ANCER outperforms both Fixed $\sigma$ and Istropic DD for most $\ell_1$ radii, establishing new state-of-the-art results in CIFAR-10 at radii 0.5 and 1.0, and ImageNet at radii 0.5 (compared to previous results reported in~\cite{yang2020randomized}).
 Once more and as expected, \ANCER significantly improves the $\elllambda$ $\avgradproxy$ for all radii, pointing to substantially larger cerficates than the isotropic case.
-These results also establish that \ANCER certifies the $\ell_1$-ball region obtained by previous work, in addition to the larger region obtained by the $\elllambda$ certificate, and thus we can consider it generally superior (with respect to Definition~\ref{def:better_certificate}) to Isotropic DD.
+These results also establish that \ANCER certifies the $\ell_1$-ball region obtained by previous work, in addition to the larger region obtained by the $\elllambda$ certificate, and thus we can consider it superior (with respect to Definition~\ref{def:better_certificate}) to Isotropic DD.